Ben has been a collector of old and interesting things all his life. In his mid-twenties, he owned an Antique and Collectors shop.

 To give an object a face-lift or new cosmetic appearance.
 It is done without changing the primary use or function of the item.

 More Vintage Jargon for the Antique Expert

 - Difficult to earn a coin from

 Said of a collectible for which the dealer is struggling to find a suitable buyer.
 This may be due to the trader's particular marketplace or a change in the item's demand.

 - Harlequin set

-An unmatched set of objects with a theme.
+Meaning: an unmatched set of objects with a theme.
 An example would be a set of dining chairs.

 Antique traders refer to the floral decoration surrounding antique mirror frames as cabbage.

 The Yorkshire Dealer, a Video Showing Behind the Scenes Dealing in the Antiques Trade

 An Ever-Changing World of Antiques